 Urban development in the Tulare Lake Drainage Basin is confined to the foothill and eastern valley floor areas, including Bakersfield, Fresno, Porterville, Hanford, Tulare, and Visalia (CRWQCB 2018).
-Project facilities are situated on private land that is under Kern County's jurisdiction, and on federal lands administered by the Corps, Sequoia National Forest (SQF; Forest Service), and BLM (SCE 2003a).
-Land ownership/management within the FERC Project boundary is summarized in Table 3.1-3 and presented in Figure 3.1-2.
+Project facilities are situated on private land that is under Kern County's jurisdiction, and on Federal lands administered by the Corps, Sequoia National Forest (SQF; Forest Service), and BLM (SCE 2003a).
+Land ownership/management within the Borel FERC Project boundary is summarized in Table 3-3 and presented in Figure 3-2.

-Table 3.1-3.
-Land Ownership /Management in the e FERC Project boundary "management in the s i Eito i iojoot soundury
+Table 3-3.
+Land Ownership/Management in the Borel FERC Project boundary